How to Ship Automotive Parts

 Boat Engine Shipping

-At the risk of stating the obvious here … Marine engines are very different from car engines and so, therefore, are the packing requirements.
-Outboard motors can be really heavy, and they’re awkwardly shaped, to boot.
+At the risk of stating the obvious here … Marine engines are very different from car engines, and so are the packing requirements.
+Outboard motors can be really heavy and awkwardly shaped, to boot.
 Transporting them can be challenging.
 If your engine is more than 150 pounds, the folks at FreightCenter say your safest option is to crate and attach it to a pallet for LTL shipping.

 A few precautions will help minimize the risk of damage to outboard motors during transport.
 First, remove the propeller and tiller handle (if applicable) and wrap each separately.
 Note that tiller handles are the most commonly broken parts of outboard motors, so take extra care by wrapping it in both bubble wrap and cardboard for protection.